aspose-pdf/Aspose.PDF-Documentation/cpp/converting/convert-pdf-to-pdfa/_index.md

 ---
-title: Convert PDF to PDF/A formats using C++
+title: Convert PDF to PDF/A formats
 linktitle: Convert PDF to PDF/A formats
 type: docs
 weight: 100